AppPETs/PrivacyService/README.md

 ### Request Logging

 It is possible to configure the application to log all incoming requests, including the type of access (Retrieve, Update, Delete), the key used, the full HTTP request and values before and after the requested action.
-Logging is enabled using the `REQUEST_LOGGING` key in `conf.json`.
-This functionality can be used to study what information attackers might obtain from a mis-configured system.
+Logging functionality is enabled globally using the `REQUEST_LOGGING` key in `config.py`.
+This is done in order to demonstrate the information collected by a potentially malicious service operator.
+Your IP address will be logged as well.

+With `REQUEST_LOGGING` enabled, (only) requests containing the header `X-AppPETs-BadProvider` with a non-zero value are logged.

+The demo service at [https://services.app-pets.org](https://services.app-pets.org/) has logging enabled.
+Your requests are logged if you provide the `X-AppPETs-BadProvider` header with your requests.

 ### Key-value Storage API